LeetLLM

 StageJobExample guard

-rankingorder candidates preciselyrelevance, price, fulfillment reliability
+rankingorder candidates preciselyrelevance, freshness, source trust

 business policyenforce final constraintssponsored labels, diversity, safety